UW-Macrostrat/CriticalMAAS/milestone-reports/phase-1-research-plan/CriticalMAAS phase 1 research plan.md

 # Software development plan

+Our software development plan will prioritize aggregating TA1-2 data to support TA3 workflows, providing geologic data in appropriate formats for CMA, and augmenting the attributes of geologic data to form harmonized, multiscale products that support CMA workflows.
+As part of these efforts, we will build data-providing infrastructure, APIs, and user-facing human in the loop (HITL) interfaces

 ## Map integration

-As a first step towards HITL interfaces to standardize map geological information (e.g., legend data, line types, etc.) from TA1 outputs, we're going to try to improve the speed and interactivity of Macrostrat's vector data ingestion pipeline.
+As a first step towards HITL interfaces to standardize geological map information (e.g., legend data, line types, etc.) from TA1 outputs, we're going to try to improve the speed and interactivity of Macrostrat's vector data ingestion pipeline.
 This system moves from heterogeneous inputs, like Geodatabases, Shapefiles, or the old ArcInfo files you referenced, to the standardized layers that drive Macrostrat APIs.

 Geologic map ingestion is reliant both on GIS data manipulation (and in the case of TA1 performers, image analysis), and on geological expertise.
 Geological decisions include splitting up unit ages from stratigraphic names, descriptions, and lithological information in legend text, which must in many cases be done manually.
 It's obviously useful to allow the geologic expertise to be applied without the need for SQL manipulation, as that will allow geologists to more readily participate.